retegate/CzechPersonalIdentificationNumber/README.md

 parser and validator —
 **not the generator**, as the original values would be unknown and thus unverifiable.

-# License

-This project is completely free to use under the MIT License.

 # Donation

 The issue of working with **Czech Personal Identification Numbers (rodná čísla)** has come up on several of my past